-- Changes in succession planning: You need to make sure that you are giving people the assets that you want them to have. - Changes in the value of your estate: You receive a large inheritance or you get lucky and win the lottery. - Changes in your economic situation: Your income level or financial requirements change.
-You retire.
+- Changes in family situations: Your spouse or child has died.
+You get divorced or married.
+A close family member has become ill or incapacitated.
+You re-establish a relationship with an estranged relative. - Changes in succession planning: You need to make sure that you are giving people the assets that you want them to have. - Changes in the value of your estate: You receive a large inheritance or you get lucky and win the lottery.